 Furthermore, if you’re someone who cares about status, Marriott offers those with their credit card 15 night credits towards status annually upon account anniversary, and an additional one night credit towards status for every $3,000 spent.

-That doesn’t cover all Hyatt properties in the world, though does cover a majority of Hyatts.
-I think virtually anyone would get at least $75 per night out of such a certificate, given that there are lots of ~$300 per night hotels within that category.
+While that doesn’t cover all Hyatt properties in the world, it does cover a majority.
+I think virtually anyone would get at least $95 per night out of such a certificate, given that there are lots of ~$300 per night hotels within that category.

-Beyond that, for being a card member you receive Platinum status with Hyatt Gold Passport.
+Beyond that, for being a card member you receive automatic World of Hyatt Discoverist status for as long as your account is open, and 5 qualifying night credits toward your next tier status every year.
 Admittedly it’s not the most valuable status, but it’s better than nothing.